jdjwelsch/smart-led/README.md

 # smart-led
 Smart Home project for controlling LED strips with a web application.
+This mainly meant to be taken as an inspiration for other who want to implement a similar project.

 ## Introduction
 This project uses WS2812 LED strips and ESP8266 WiFi controller to control